Image of blue Buffalo Rehab Logo

 The most common reason for pain while walking is the weakness of important muscles in our trunk and hips that help stabilize our joints as we move.

-When we take steps, the muscles in our trunk and hips turn on to keep our spine and pelvis from jostling side to side.
-In the absence of strength, these muscles don’t maintain stability and forces bleed into joints like the low back and knees — leading to pain.
+When we take steps, our trunk and hip muscles turn on to keep our spine and pelvis from jostling side to side.
+Without strength, these muscles don’t maintain stability and forces bleed into joints like the low back and knees — leading to pain.

-Tightness in the muscles that attach to our knee and ankle also plays a role in how well we walk.
+Tightness in the muscles that attach to our knee and ankle also affects how well we walk.

 If we can’t fully straighten our knees or if the calf and ankle muscles aren’t stretchy enough to allow a full range of motion, we find other and less efficient strategies to walk — which leads to poor quality in our steps.